-The moment he said that, I hit the bump on the pathway and stumbled a bit.
+The moment he said that I hit a bump on the pathway and stumbled a bit.
 We laughed but I was actually moved by that fact.
-I was in the room with family that has ties with the union that has been running the place for years and is highly dangerous.
+I was in the room with a family that has ties with the union that has been running the place for years and is highly dangerous.

-I have seen community like this back in India, it was nothing I have not seen before in terms of low than average life quality, messy streets, small houses and a child around dumb but the history and social context makes this special in its own way.
+I have seen a community like this back in India, it was nothing I have not seen before in terms of low-than-average life quality, messy streets, small houses, and a child around dumb but the history and social context make this special in its own way.
 For 40 years, things have been the same.
-People of this community made their own homes and developed their own colony next to these landfills.
+People of this community made their own homes and developed their own colonies next to these landfills.
 They created the union, worked with each other, know each other and protect each other.
 They made their own city inside the city.
 The trash never stopped coming.
 I did hear and read about the mafia control in this place but after being there I can say it is as real as it could get.

 My visit concluded in an hour.
 Courtesy of H, the things and details I saw will stay with me forever.
 One hour was a short time to come to conclusions but it was enough to touch the surface of the situation.
 It has also left me with a lot of questions.

-• Why they don’t work together with these people to spread awareness about the sustainable working techniques?
+Q. Why they don’t work together with these people to spread awareness about sustainable working techniques?

-• Do hospital really take back the waste materials?
+Q. Do hospitals really take back the waste materials?
 What are the regulations on that?

-• Why the new generation is getting into the family business if they have the enough money to transform their life?
+Q. Why the new generation is getting into the family business if they have enough money to transform their life?

-All in all, these are just few questions from a 23-year-old guy, who was born in the third world, living in LA and visiting Mexico City.
+All in all, these are just a few questions from a 23-year-old guy, who was born in the third world, living in LA, and visiting Mexico City.
 There is still a lot that needs to be learned and addressed.